 Why study health at Waterloo?

-- Receive outstanding support: Career and program advisors can help you plan the steps towards your dream career.
+Advisors can help you plan the steps towards your dream career.
 Meet like-minded students through clubs such as pre-med, pre-optometry, or pre-pharmacy.

-- Customize your path: Choose from 9 programs in 2 faculties – plus many more specializations, minors, and options.
+Choose from 9 programs in 2 faculties – plus many more specializations, minors, and options.
 After 2 or 3 years of university, you can apply to one of our professional programs: Pharmacy and Optometry.

 4 steps to a career in health